cosmo-lang/cosmo/README.md

     * implicit conversions
     * intersection types
 - Other
-  - Some form of asynchronous programming
+  - Some form of multithreading
   - Intrinsic methods for all datatypes (inherit from a base type)
   - REPL supports multiline source